NunoSempere/eye-of-sauron/README.md

 - Wikipedia current events
 - Twitter (WIP)

+We are also parsing: HN, CNN, Weapons sales announcements, the whitehouse presidential actions feed, and have a long list of other sources we want to incorporate in guides/ROADMAP.md.

 News are first parsed on a server, filtered using LLMs, and then manually filtered with the UI defined in the client folder.
 The results are then discussed by forecasters and aggregated into Sentinel's [Global Risks Weekly Roundup](https://blog.sentinel-team.org/).

 ![](./guides/imgs/architecture.png)